Samarth-Pai/hangmanMP/README.md

 Please note that this is only for demonstration purposes for the public and is not fit for production level

-It's my sincere requests not to hack or cheat in the game to maintain health gaming environment ;-)
+It's my sincere requests not to hack or cheat in the game to maintain a healthy gaming environment ;-)

 Please raise an issue as the program hasn't been tested enough

-For queries, mail me: samarthpai9870@gmail.com